Late Push Helps Keystone's Jonathan Hansford to KSAC Invite Title; Clarion-Limestone's Adisen Jackson Wins Girls Conference Race

 “This was a pretty high-stakes one for me,” Hansford said.
 “I had beaten just about everyone in the field in individual meets, but some had faster times than me.
 I started out farther back, sat in sixth or seventh place just to get a feel.”

-Hansford ratcheted up his pace down the stretch and cross the finish like with a winning time of 17 minutes, 27.38 seconds to win the individual championship.
+Hansford ratcheted up his pace down the stretch and crossed the finish line with a winning time of 17 minutes, 27.38 seconds to win the individual championship.

 Jonas Wilshire of Clarion was second at 17:5.16 and Dillan Stroup of Karns City was third, finishing in 17:51.25.